covid19datahub/COVID19/tutorial_datasource.md

 Remember that your function must have the parameter `cache` as a first element, and the others (`level`, ...) could be in random order.

+The utilities that you can find [here](https://covid19datahub.io/reference/) could be very useful!

 ### Test the function and the data